vjacek/vjacek.github.io/content/posts/2023-12-17-Think-Like-A-Monk.md

 - Be wary of the Ego's ability to make yourself think you know too much,.
 This is the easiest way to ignore good new input.

 - Do not expect anyone to be good, or a role model in all ways.
-Learning a single lesson from sonmeone can be plenty.
-It is then your task to assemble the positive characters you meet into yourself as the highest possible life.
+Learning a single lesson from someone can be plenty.
+It is then your task to assemble the positive characters you meet into the best possible version of yourself.